ChrisxBest/Data-Analytics-and-Data-Science/README.md

-This repo is split in 2 parts.

-  1st part: Data Science based on Machine Learning, more specific: Supervised learning.

-  2nd part: Data Analytics based on mainly SQL, Excel, Power BI.
+This repo contains machine learning models and projects and is based on supervised learning.
+The focus is set on regression and classification algorithms.
+In addition to that, outlier detection as part of EDA is beeing added.

+Unsupervised learning like clustering and dimensionality reduction will be added soon.